 - Uterine lining is thin, all sloughed off, and ready to begin anew.

 If there is a large cyst on the ovary, elevated hormone levels or a thickened endometrial lining, IVF treatment may be less successful and therefore should not begin.
 To maximize the chances of a proper baseline starting point, patients are often asked to take birth control pills in the preceding menstrual cycle and may overlap the birth control pill and a suppression medication.

 Progressing Toward Egg Retrieval

-The next day you will know how many of the eggs fertilized into embryos.
+The next day you will know how many of the mature eggs fertilized into embryos.
 In the days that follow we will monitor those embryos to see if they continue to divide and grow.
 It is important to remember that a follicle is not the same as an egg.
 When you are monitored during your IVF cycle, we use ultrasound technology to measure and count how many follicles are in the ovary; however, we cannot see the eggs inside.

 Day 3 Transfer Vs. Day 5 (Blastocyst) Transfer

 In the majority of IVF cycles, the doctor will likely recommend a day 5 or “blastocyst” transfer.
 If the embryo(s) survives in the IVF lab for five days after the egg retrieval, it is likely that it will have reached the blastocyst stage.
 At this stage we are able to transfer just one or two embryos to achieve the same pregnancy rate as transferring three embryos on day 3.
 This decreases the instances of high order multiple pregnancies.
 For many patients, an elective single embryo transfer (eSET) is recommended by the fertility team to achieve the primary goal of a singleton pregnancy which is ideal for both mother and baby.